NDIS Psychological Therapy

 Psychosocial disability may include difficulties with:

-Individuals with psychosocial disability, or those who experience mental health conditions as a result of other physical or intellectual disabilities, may experience episodic periods of impairment, or persistent, debilitating, and long lasting psychological disability.
+Individuals with psychosocial disability, or those who experience mental health conditions as a result of other physical or intellectual disabilities, may experience episodic periods of impairment or persistent, debilitating, and long-lasting psychological disability.
 Sometimes, a client may have co-morbid mental health conditions, as well as disabilities.
 The NDIS provides psychological support for these individuals, too.

-Does the NDIS provide support psychology?
+Does the NDIS provide support for psychology?

 What is the cost of our NDIS psychology services?